blakemcbride/Stack360-Backend/README.md

 intended to be of value for development or production use.
 This repo is for that.

+### Getting Started

+See the file named [Stack360-build-guide.pdf](Stack360-build-guide.pdf) for build instructions.

+Additionally, through [Amazon](https://amazon.com/dp/B0D1245Q1F), we published the "Stack360 System Manual".
+This manual documents the architecture of the system, acts as a developer guide, and covers system configuration.

 ### Commercial Support and Licensing: